Ahmedazim7804/Tic_Tac_Toe/README.md

-# Tic_Tac_Toe
+# Usage
+1. `pip install -r requirements.txt`
+2. `python TicTacToe.py`

-SVG Files are not needed to run the App.
+Note:- SVG Files are not needed to run the App.